-The fieldwork was done in September 2011 on sampled SMEs due to the large size of data to ascertain whether the locations of SMEs stated in the NBSSI register were correct.
-Twelve field assistants were employed to help with the data collection, given the workload involved in conducting face-to-face interviews with such large numbers of respondents and the spread of SMEs in the population selected.
+The pre-test helped to correct ambiguities and poorly worded questions and these were modified to facilitate reading and understanding.
+The Cronbach alpha reliability coefficient obtained was between 0.97 and 0.78, suggesting that the instrument was reliable.
+The pre-testing was done in February, 2012 and the main data collection was conducted in September, with the data collection, given the workload involved in conducting face-toface interviews with such large numbers of respondents and the spread of SMEs in the population selected.
 To ensure that the questionnaires were properly administered, a training programme was designed and carried out by the researcher, which included practice session in administering the questionnaire.
 The field assistants administered the questionnaires to themselves in turns so that all of them would be able to detect the flaws in the styles of questions when it comes up during the fieldwork.